-The environmental science minor at Pacific University allows students to complement their major with an interdisciplinary look at environmental issues, focusing on current science.
-Students gain an understanding of the fundamentals of natural and applied environmental science, along with related fields in human behavior and environmental health.
+Develop an understanding of the fundamentals of natural and applied environmental science, along with the related fields of human behavior and environmental health.

-Those who complete a minor in environmental science develop a core understanding of the language concepts and methods of environmental sciences, as well as perspectives on current issues facing the environment.
-No matter their primary discipline, students have a deeper understanding of the complex relationship between humans and their environment, which will suit them in careers and civic life.
-Our graduates work in education, health professions, policymaking and art.
+Students develop a core understanding of the language concepts and methods of environmental sciences, as well as perspectives on current issues facing the environment.
+They have a deeper understanding of the complex relationship between humans and their environment, which will suit them in careers and civic life.